 Review by Karl Verhoven

 This is the final full volume of Justice League material from Gardner Fox and Mike Sekowsky.
-It originated in 1967 and 1968, but the overwhelming progress that swept through American culture since JLA was introduced largely bypassed Fox.
+It continues from Volume 6, originating in 1967 and 1968, but the overwhelming progress that swept through American culture since the JLA’s introduction largely bypassed Fox.
 Modifications have been forced on the covers of the original issues here, with Batman embarrassingly dominant to begin with, reflecting his contemporary status as the superhero with a TV series.
 Batgirl transfers from that show into the final story reprinted.

 The opening issue concluded an interesting experiment.
 DC introduced Zatanna by having her stop off in several of their superhero titles during 1966 and 1967, one, as revealed here, in disguise, on a quest to locate her missing magician father, here successful.
 It indicates a trend prominent through the opening stories here with the JLA pitted against a bizarre assortment of mis-matched foes.
 It’s as if Fox glanced around the living room, saw his grandson’s toys and had Sekowsky funnel them into comics: a bull with rings hanging from its horns, a building block creature, a horse with a lizard’s tale, a knight in armour… mythological creatures appear in two of the opening three tales.